wdieter/self_replicator/README.md

 ``docker run hello-world``

-## Running the application on local machine
+#### Running the application on local machine
+Make sure the working directory is `self_replicator`.
+Navigate to this directory using the `cd` command.

-Only two commands are needed to run the application:
+Then only two commands are needed to run the application:
 ````
 docker build --tag=self_rep .
 ````